-TCC is not directly involved in the PDP but does have an indirect connection because they are providing vehicle emissions testing services and vehicle workshop services for other entities within VWGoA and as well as for external customers.
+TCC is not directly involved in the PDP but does have an indirect connection because they are providing vehicle emissions testing services and vehicle workshop services for other entities within Volkswagen Group and as well as for external customers.
+For the 2018 audit cycle, the Test Center California (TCC), Oxnard, California was stated as not in scope during 2018 audit preparation phase further to the absence of testing performance in 2018.
+An audit will be conducted in early 2019 in anticipation of their emissions certification responsibilities next year.

-The TCC facility in Oxnard, California consists of: